hashxim/hconMD/Work_MD/The Second Brain.md

 ## Principle 4: Projects over Categories
 People use to categorize and save notes folder wise (Marketing, Productivity etc) but then have no idea about how to use it.
 So instead of that, think in terms of projects.

-So initially when note is created, it will go into a common inbox
+So initially when note is created, it will go into a common inbox but then I try to link it to some kind of project I am currently working on or will work on.
+So in this way, that information will be directly useful rather than lying there like a bookmark.

+## Principle 5:  Slow Burns
+Most of the things I do are slow burns rather than he

 [Note#Footer|Footer]